 Fifty years ago, Hyde Park became one of the first communities in the country to take advantage of the federal government's urban renewal program.
 Today, the neighborhood—integrated and stable—is cited as a model.
 The community owes much of its "small town" feeling to the absence of substantial high rise development.
 In the area immediately surrounding the University, there are over 200 single-family homes and townhouses.

 Chicago is one of the nation's great—and most beautiful—cities.
 The cultural and recreational opportunities of Chicago are easily accessible to students at the University.
 The "Loop," Chicago's business and cultural center, is only 15 minutes away by car and can be reached in 30 minutes by bike along Lake Michigan.
 The lakefront itself is one of the city's major attractions.
 It is a series of open parks with beaches and marinas along most of its 20 mile (32 kilometer) shoreline.
-Fast Company magazine named Chicago its 2008 U.S. City of the Year.
 Please go to Chicago for more information about the city.
-Also see weather and cost of living for comparisons between Chicago and other major U.S. cities.
+Also see weather and cost of living for comparisons between Chicago and other major US cities.

-LL.M. students find housing in a variety of locations.
-During the 2011-2012 academic year, this is the breakdown of where our LL.M. students lived: 4 in the New Graduate Residence Hall on campus, 46 in University and private apartments in Hyde Park, and 18 in apartments in downtown Chicago.
+LLM students find housing in a variety of locations.
+During the 2014-2015 academic year, this is the breakdown of where our LL.M. students lived: 45 in University and private apartments in Hyde Park, and 28 in apartments in downtown Chicago.
 Admitted applicants will be sent applications for University housing and detailed descriptions about the various housing options prepared by students.
 In the meantime, please go to housing for more information.